LutherA12/crown-clothing/README.md

 09/07/2023 update: I've set up the completed sign in page with two(2) forms (i.e. a sign up form and a sign in form), I will be moving on to using (leveraging or consuming) the user object that I get back from the sign up and sign in methods.
 More updates to follow.

 09/27/2023 update: I've set up user context and a sign out method using auth.
 I should be finished with this portion in the next few days; More updates to follow;

+10/30/2023 update: Just a quick update; I'm working with Observer so that I can streamline all of my user context code into one place; More updates to follow;